newjersey/navigator.business.nj.gov/content/src/fundings/work-first-nj.md

 ---
 Work First NJ provides skills, training, and education opportunities to SNAP and TANF recipients.
 The focus of this effort is to provide skills-based programs with a job-driven approach to prepare recipients of SNAP or TANF resources to fill areas of demand for a trained workforce.

-Interested individuals should contact Ahmad McDougle at wfnj@dol.nj.gov
+Interested individuals should contact Ahmad McDougle at wfnj@dol.nj.gov.

 - - -